Jannael/DevSync/src/docs/model/user/doc.md

 ## Remove
 to remove a group from the user

-- if the group you are trying to remove is an invitation it will remove it as well
+> [!IMPORTANT]
-- removeMember: indicates if you want to remove the user from the group, ik its sound weird, but this function its called by the delete group fn, that means its no the same, removing a group from the user, because the user wants out and because the group its been deleted
+> removeMember: indicates if you want to remove the user from the group, ik its sound weird, but this function its called by the delete group fn, that means its not the same, removing a group from the user, because the user wants to quit and because the group its been deleted

 ### Functions
 - model.invitation.remove()